-Auto Loan Financing (Updated 9/9)
+Auto Loan Financing (Updated 9/16)

-Financing Remains Largely Unchanged: Rates for the week of September 2nd again matched this year's lows.
-Since dropping in mid-July to the lowest rates all year, rates have remained largely unchanged.
-Since the beginning of the year, rates are down .36% and down .42% from about a year ago.^{xxiii}
+Financing Remains Largely Unchanged: Rates for the week of September 9th were unchanged from September 2nd, which again matched this year's lows.
+Since dropping in mid-July to the lowest rates all year, rates have remained relatively static.
+Since the beginning of the year, rates are down .36% and down .42% from about a year ago.xxiii